DynamoDB Sort Key - The Ultimate Guide [w/ Code Examples]

 What is Sort Key in DynamoDB

 DynamoDB supports two primary keys: the partition key and the composite primary key.
-The partition key is a single attribute, whereas the composite primary key is a combination of 2 attributes named hash key and sort key.
+The partition key is a single attribute, whereas the composite primary key is a combination of two attributes named the partition key (also known as the hash key) and the sort key (also known as the range key).

 Sort Key vs. Other Key Types